-Anthony Mantione is a senior economist with the Labour Market Information Council (LMIC), where he conducts research and analysis primarily related to the skill needs of the Canadian labour market.
-Some of his work includes designing an LMI micro-credential for Career Development Practitioners, identifying and measuring labour and skills shortages in Canada, managing stakeholder engagement.
-In addition to studying labour-related issues, Anthony has previous experience in both the health care and education sectors.
+Anthony Mantione is a senior economist with the Labor Market Information Council (LMIC), where he conducts research and analysis primarily related to the skill needs of the Canadian labor market.
+Some of his work includes designing an LMI micro-credential for Career Development Practitioners, identifying and measuring labor and skills shortages in Canada, managing stakeholder engagement.
+In addition to studying labor-related issues, Anthony has previous experience in both the health care and education sectors.

 Gaetano Mazzuca wants to live in a world where the government integrates into a larger political and digital fabric of the area it serves, providing an enmeshed understanding and toolset for its citizens.
 One that sees smaller communities flourish in terms of resiliency and self-empowerment.